 Polybutylene pipes were commonly used between the 1970s and the 1990s.
 These pipes were found to be prone to bursts and leaks, primarily due to cracks at the joints.
 The polybutylene was also found to deteriorate when it was exposed to chlorine, a chemical commonly used by municipalities to purify the water supply.
 (You can see why this would be a problem!)
 If you have polybutylene pipes, call for an inspection to see if you need to replace them.

 Dura PEX Pipes

 PEX pipes were thought to be a better alternative to galvanized and polybutylene piping.
 Unfortunately, one brand is experiencing a lot of problems: Dura PEX.
 Dura PEX tends to have a lot of oxidization.
 This causes cracks in the tubing that can lead to leaks.
 As these leaks occur, zinc is leached from the fittings on the pipes, causing them to deteriorate.
 Finally, chlorinated water has been found to cause cracks in the clamps on these pipes.
 Repiping is the best solution to all of these issues.

 Do You Have Dura PEX Pipe in Your Home?
 You May Qualify for a Class Action Settlement

 A class action lawsuit was settled in 2018 for Dura PEX pipes.
 If you experienced damage due to faulty PEX pipes, you may be eligible to file a claim.
 1st Choice Plumbing’s repipe specialists can help you identify damage and offer recommendations for replacing the defective materials.

-1st Choice Plumbing serves the Rock Hill and Lancaster areas, including Tega Cay, Fort Mill, Clover, and Indian Land.
+1st Choice Plumbing serves Rock Hill and surrounding areas, including Fort Mill, Indian Land, York, Clover, Tega Cay, and Lake Wylie, SC.
 Call us first for 24-hour plumbing repairs or for an estimate.